 “Electrical burns” occur when a current travels through the body, burning internal tissue.
-This is one of the most serious injuries a person can receive, and are usually fatal.
-Electricity can damage internal organs, and the extent of damage may not be immediately apparent.
+This is one of the most serious injuries a person can receive and are usually fatal.
+Electricity can damage internal organs, and the extent of the damage may not be immediately apparent.

 Severe burns can lead to years of costly treatment and recovery.
 Some burn injuries may even prevent a victim from ever being able to work again.
 Workers who suffer on-the-job burn injuries may be entitled to immediate payment of medical expenses related to the workplace accident, lost wages, and other forms of relief.

 In some instances, in addition to obtaining Workers’ Compensation, burn victims may be entitled to pursue a third party liability claim if a third party caused or contributed to their injury.

 The experienced Philadelphia Workers’ Compensation lawyers of Gross & Kenny, LLP, know how to deal with insurance companies to maximize a person’s Workers’ Compensation benefits.
 Call us today at 267-589-0090 or 215-512-1500 or contact us online to schedule a free consultation.